Revacholi/OSlab/docs/report.md

 ## Completion of specifications

+### Order
 We split up the completion of the lab, each taking whatever specification we felt like implementing and then presented it to our colleagues whenever we were done or ran into problems.

-### Order
-We wrote the solutions basically in the same order as they were written in the README.md.
+For the sake of simplicity, we wrote the solutions basically in the same order as they were written in the README.md.

 ## Challenges